-The topography of the site is typical of a high desert, short prairie grass with relatively flat slopes generally ranging from 2% to 4%.
+The topography of the site is typical of a high desert, short prairie grass (approximately 60% vegetative cover) with relatively flat slopes generally ranging from 2% to 4%.
 The project site drains generally from the northwest to southeast and is tributary to the Black Squirrel Creek.
+There are no trees or brush located on the project site.